 Let’s look at some of the details that make it expensive.

 Part of what you’re paying (or willing to pay for SEO) for is the research and high-level strategy necessary to make your campaign work.
-And remember, most of these reputable agencies have years, if not decades of combined experience to make those strategies even more valuable.
+And remember, most of these reputable link building vendors have years, if not decades of combined experience to make those strategies even more valuable.